Sylivera/Udacity_Capstone_Project/README.md

-Here is the updated README file including the top 10 important features based on the provided images:

----

 # College Success Predictors: A Machine Learning Approach

 ## Project Overview

-This project aims to apply machine learning techniques to better understand educational outcomes using the College Scorecard data provided by the U.S. Department of Education.
-The primary objective is to identify key university-level factors that predict strong retention and graduation rates.
-The project utilizes various machine learning models to analyze these factors and provide insights into higher education success metrics.
+This project applies machine learning techniques to understand educational outcomes using the College Scorecard data from the U.S. Department of Education.
+The primary objective is to identify university-level factors that predict strong retention and graduation rates.
+The project explores various data features related to financial metrics, institutional characteristics, and student demographics to provide insights into higher education success metrics.

 ## Table of Contents
 - [Project Overview](#project-overview)